 Instead of Freon, use Puron

-Your manufacturer will possibly not pay for the parts to make this transition because retrofitting your AC system will likely void the warranty.
+Your manufacturer will possibly not pay for the parts to make this switch because retrofitting your AC system will likely void the warranty.
 It’s typically just a temporary fix, but shopping for a new upgraded AC system will probably benefit most homeowners in dependability, satisfaction, and long-term comfort.

 If your unit was built after 2010, you’re probably safe

 If your heating and air conditioning system was built after January 2010, the R22 phase out dilemma may not apply to you, because it’s likely that your system uses the new, approved replacement refrigerant, R410a.
 However, air conditioners installed after 2010 could potentially use R22, so it’s ideal to check with an HVAC Expert.
 You can always find this and the refrigerant type by reviewing the nameplate on your condenser (the condenser is the outside unit).